FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

   is_branching: false,
   category: 0,
   menu_category: 2,
-  uiComponent: Core_SetContactPropertyTwoBlock, //using a different component for this community block
-  install: installSetContactPropertyTwoBlock //using a different installer }
+  uiComponent: Core_SetContactPropertyTwoBlock, //Using a different component for this community block.
+You may notice that this is not present in builder.config.json.
+If the function which registers blocks doesn't detect this then it will fall back to the registration process used by default blocks.
+See `src/views/InteractionDesigner.vue` - `registerBlockTypes()`
+  install: installSetContactPropertyTwoBlock //Using a different installer.
+You may notice that this is not present in builder.config.json.
+If the function which registers blocks doesn't detect this then it will fall back to the registration process used by default blocks.
+See `src/views/InteractionDesigner.vue` - `registerBlockTypes()`
+}
 //Add custom block type
 platformBuilderConfig.ui.blockClasses['Viamo.GroupBranch'] = {